 · We may use the information to improve our products and services.

 · We may periodically send promotional emailsabout new features, special offers or other relevant information pertaining to your service.

 · From time to time, we may also use your information to contact you for market research purposes.
-We may contact you by email, phone, fax, pidgeon, mail or heck any other method known to man.
+We may contact you by email, phone, fax, or mail.
 We may use the information to customise the website to make the content relevant to you and easier to use.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure,we have put in place